soham-morankar/arduino-projects/README.md

 #Arduino Projects
-We are sharing the code files and documents providing information about arduino and using different sensors using arduino.
+We are sharing the code files and documents providing information about Arduino and using different sensors using Arduino.
-We will be sharing basic codes for different applications and code files of the arduino projects that we will be doing.
+We will be sharing basic codes for different applications and code files of the Arduino projects that we will be doing.